 On the other hand, CFL bulbs are more efficient than incandescent lights because they create light.
 A CFL operates by passing an electric current down a tube filled with argon and a trace amount of mercury vapour.
 This generates infrared radiation that excites a fluorescent coating (referred to as phosphor) on the inside of the tube, causing it to emit visible light.”

-LED energy efficiency is around 70% less than incandescent bulbs once the electricity is turned on.
+You may be familiar with CFLs as the bulbs that start dim and gradually brighten to full brightness.
+However, LED energy efficiency is around 70% less than incandescent bulbs once the electricity is turned on.
 As a result, they are less efficient than LEDs and have a shorter lifespan.

-LED light was around double that of an incandescent bulb.
+The initial cost of LED light was around double that of an incandescent bulb.
 However, prices have decreased, and it’s becoming increasingly difficult to locate bulbs that aren’t LEDs.
 That is because they are far more efficient than incandescent bulbs, which means they save money over time.
 As a result, they have become the preferred product for the lighting sector.

 Initially, many people preferred CFLs to LEDs because they produce a wider beam of light, making them ideal for floor lamps.
 However, LED technology is continually developing, and LEDs can emit a broader, warmer light spectrum.